devnull-cz/c-prog-lang/modules/why-does-it-work-1.md

     115a:	83 45 fc 01          	addl   $0x1,-0x4(%rbp)

-    	- OK, the compiler just directly adds 1 to the memory address holding local variable n.
+    	- OK, the compiler just directly adds 1 to the memory address holding local variable "n".
 As it does not change the register eax, it still "works".

     115e:	90                   	nop